oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

    ![Key Vault](./images/Screenshot_2025-10-03_16.03.05.png "Verify the new tablespace was created")

-## Task 4: Re-establish connectivity between database and Key Vault
+## Task 4: Re-establish connectivity between the database and Key Vault

 1. Restore the connectivity to the Key Vault server